plece0/GoodTwitter-3/README.md

 **Do not use this extension while logged in!
 It won't work and will constantly bug you about an "unsupported browser".**

-## Issues
+## To-Do

-### To-Do, when you click on images, go to the t.co link instead of attempting to embed image.
+- When you click on images, go to the t.co link instead of attempting to embed image.

-###  When you go to twitter.com immediately redirect to twitter.com/i/moments so that you don't have to see the login page everytime.
+- When you go to twitter.com immediately redirect to twitter.com/i/moments so that you don't have to see the login page everytime.

 ---